CWKSC/cwksc.github.io/volume/multidocs/algorithm/data-structure/b-plus-tree/README.md

 Wiki use left biasing, but most of the example in internet use right biasing (also in school teaching)

+Result of left / right biasing with same insert order can be different (even can be different in depth of tree)

 ## Insertion 插入 (right biasing)

 [5.29 B+ Tree Insertion | B+ Tree Creation example | Data Structure Tutorials - YouTube](https://www.youtube.com/watch?v=DqcZLulVJ0M)